Carolinas

-The Carolinas (informally, Carolina) are the U.S. states of North Carolina and South Carolina considered together as a historical or cultural entity.
+The Carolinas (informally Carolina) are the U.S. states of North Carolina and South Carolina considered together as a historical or cultural entity.
 They are bordered by Virginia to the north, Tennessee to the west, and Georgia to the southwest.
-The Atlantic Ocean is to the east.
+The Atlantic Ocean is to the east and south.

-The Carolinas originally formed the British Province of Carolina during America's early colonial period, from 1663 until they were declared two separate royal colonies in 1729.
+The Carolinas originally formed the British Province of Carolina during early colonial period, from 1663 until they were declared two separate royal colonies in 1729.
 The land had previously been a part of the Colony and Dominion of Virginia, from 1609 to 1663.
 The province was named Carolina to honor King Charles I of England.
 Carolina is a feminine form of the Latin word Carolus, meaning "Charles".

-Combining the state of North Carolina's 2020 population of 10,439,388 and South Carolina's population of 5,118,425, the Carolinas have a total of 15,557,813 residents.
-If the Carolinas were a single state of the United States, it would be the fifth-most populous, behind California, Texas, Florida, and New York.
+The Carolinas have a total of 15,557,813 residents.
+The largest city of the Carolinas (ranked by land area and population) is Charlotte, North Carolina.

 History

 The Carolinas are named after King Charles I of England.
 Carolina is taken from the Latin word for "Charles", Carolus.